edermats32/Rondo-Transpatcher/README.md

 *Anyway, **I do not endorse or condone piracy of any kind**.
 This repo includes some audio and imagery from the game — nothing that can't easily be found on YouTube or with a quick Google image search.
 If the rightful owners believe any content in this repo should be taken down, I will promptly and willingly comply.*

+# Requirements
+- 64bit version of Windows or 64bit version of Linux
+- Python 3 if your using Linux (only if you have multiple bin-files)
+- A willingness to use a terminal and read instructions
+- Thats pretty much it, maybe some coffee i guess

+I provide all binaries used in the script through this repo, so you shouldn't have to install anything (except python3, as explained above).

 # Setup
 ## Get the files from this repo